Molinia (Purple Moor Grass)

 Miscanthus sinensis zebrinus has become a very popular, almost fashionable, garden grass admired for its striped leaves and plumes in summer not dissimilar to the now relegated Pampas grass.
 Illustrated 3rd left is the more attractive Miscanthus sinensis 'Positano' image 4th left and it has the most attractive light purple flower heads.
 Fully hardy plant in a sunny spot and all it needs is a trim in the spring.

-The last two images on the left are stipa tennuissima with aliums and achillea amd a stipa growing alongside a path.
-The last image is Miscanthus nepalensis, making a lovely feathery entrance to a path.
+The images on the left wispy Stipa tennuissima with Allium and Achillea and a Stipa growing alongside a path.
+The last image is Miscanthus nepalensis, deliberately planted here close together to make a lovely feathery entrance to a path.

 Plant Combinations with Grasses